AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-vignettes/c-ir-scene-coordinates.md

 ---
 description: The scene coordinate space is used to specify sizes of and distances on the texturable object surfaces.
-seo-description: The scene coordinate space is used to specify sizes of and distances on the texturable object surfaces.
-seo-title: Scene coordinates

 solution: Experience Manager
 title: Scene coordinates
-uuid: d1215ba2-9cad-4cf6-a57e-7c1d845b0199

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---